10 Reasons to Learn German

 Did you know that Germany is the nation that travels most?

 8.)
-Travel: If you see yourself as a traveler, you can make the most of your travels by being able to communicate in the language of the country you visit.
-German is not only spoken in Germany, it is also spoken in Austria, Switzerland, Belgium, Luxemburg and many neighboring countries in Europe.
+Travel: If you see yourself as a traveller, you can make the most of your travels by being able to communicate in the language of the country you visit.
+German is not only spoken in Germany, but also in Austria, Switzerland, Belgium, Luxemburg and many neighboring countries in Europe.

 9.)
 Opportunities to study or work in Germany: There are almost 20,000 degree programmes offered at nearly 400 accredited universities across Germany.
 Most Universities in Germany are publicly funded, which means these institutions normally waive tuition fees.
 Germany provides excellent opportunities for international students to study in Germany and special visas are offered to skilled workers and professionals.